Emilie Haavi: Club career

 On 15 December 2021, Haavi joined AS Roma.
+The following season she won her first Italian "Scudetto" (Serie A Championship) and was elected MVP of the season, while she had a back-to-back Scudetto win on the 2023-24 season.

 International career

 She made her debut for the Norway women's national football team in 2010, and appeared at the 2011 World Cup in Germany, scoring a goal in the group stage against Equatorial Guinea on 29 June.
 She also played in the qualifying stages for the 2011 UEFA Women's Under-19 Championship, but wasn't called up to the finals due to her commitment with the senior side.

 Veteran national coach Even Pellerud selected Haavi in Norway's squad for UEFA Women's Euro 2013 campaign in Sweden.
 In the final at Friends Arena, she was an unused substitute as Norway lost 1–0 to Germany.
 She was also selected for the 2015 FIFA Women's World Cup.